rsenthilkumar6/coding-task/backend/README.md

 # To Run

-Please ensure JAVA_HOME and MAVEN path available

-Execute the below command to start the application
+Please ensure JAVA_HOME and MAVEN paths are available and execute the below command to start the application

 In Windows